srobo/kitbook/docs/volunteering/communication-platforms.md

 happen via another format (for example call for volunteers for an event, with responses via a Google Form).

+An archive of these emails exists in the [volunteer-emails](https://github.com/srobo/volunteer-emails/) repo, along with information on how to send emails.

 ## Mailing lists

 We have some Google Groups mailing lists which are used for higher latency